Things to Know About Teen Dating Abuse

 - Blames you when they mistreat you.
 Says you provoked them, pressed their buttons, made them do it, led them on.

 - Has a history of bad relationships and blames the other person for all the problems.
-“Girls just don’t understand me.”
+“You just don’t understand me.”

 - Believes that men should be in control and powerful and that women should be passive and submissive.